 One such factor might be entry-level qualifications.
 Ingersoll (2007) notes that it is difficult to compare the quality or fitness for purpose of nominally equivalent qualifications, such as bachelor’s degrees, across nations.
 Nevertheless, jurisdictions such as Finland (Finnish National Board of Education n.d.b), attribute part of their success to the attainment of a master’s level qualification prior to entry into service.

 Another factor influencing the production of classroom ready teachers is the curriculum teachers are required to implement.
 Again, we use an Australian example here.
 Under the recently produced Australian Curriculum, primary school teachers (Years K–6) are expected to teach (if they are working with older classes in the primary sector) the following 11 subject areas: Arts, English, Health and Physical Education; Civics and Citizenship; Economics and Business; History; Geography; Languages; Mathematics; Science; and Technologies.
 A twelfth subject, Work Studies, commences in Year 9 (ACARA 2013a).
 Primary teachers are also expected to assist their students in developing the following seven curricular ‘general capabilities’: literacy, numeracy, information and communication technology capability, critical and creative thinking, personal and social capability, ethical understanding, and intercultural understanding (ACARA 2013b).
 In addition, their teaching needs to attend to the Curriculum’s three cross-curriculum priorities: Aboriginal and Torres Strait Island histories and cultures; Asia and Australia’s engagement with Asia; and sustainability (ACARA 2013c).
 While most would agree that this is a demanding set of requirements, it is only one small aspect of the full range of teacher responsibilities and skills, which include informal counseling, conflict resolution, behavior management, assessment and reporting, differentiating the curriculum, catering to special needs, and teaching English as a second language, to name just some.
 These examples illustrate the vast complexity of teaching, particularly with those students whose needs are greatest.
+Evaluating teacher effectiveness or classroom readiness is commensurately complex (Berk 2005).

 The Australian Institute for Teaching and School Leadership’s (AITSL 2014) report sets out a total of 37 professional standards for teachers, in categories such as knowing students and how they learn, knowing content, planning, assessing and reporting.
 Each of these operates at four levels: graduate, proficient, highly accomplished and lead.
 The AITSL report asserts that classroom readiness needs to be evident at the graduate level and to develop further from there.
 Teacher education programs bear responsibility for ensuring that early career teachers meet these standards at graduate level.